 The Region of Peel Official Plan sets the Regional context for more detailed planning by protecting the environment, managing resources, directing growth and establishing a basis for providing Regional services in an efficient and effective manner.
-The subject application is within the "Urban System" in Schedule E-1: Regional Structure of the Region of Peel Official Plan.
+The subject application is within the "Urban System" in Schedule E-1: Regional Structure, and the 'Designated Greenfield Area' in Schedule E-3 of the Region of Peel Official Plan.
 The proposal was evaluated against the applicable Region of Peel Official Plan Policies, and it was determined that the proposed development satisfies the pertinent Official Plan policies.